Integrating Density Functional Theory with Deep Neural Networks for Accurate Voltage Prediction in Alkali-Metal-Ion

 Developing new electrode materials with high energy density and long cycle life, comparable to lithium-ion batteries (LIBs), remains a significant challenge.
-The process is not only technically demanding but also costly and time-consuming due to the complexities of laboratory synthesis and experimental validation.
-To solve these issues, researchers are trying to utilize the fast growing and high-in demand AI\cite{pandey2023artificial} and ML\cite{sarker2021machine} techniques with the latest updated battery data repository such as Materials Project (MP)\cite{jain2013commentary}, OQMD\cite{kirklin2015open,saal2013materials}, AFlowLib\cite{curtarolo2012aflowlib}, ESP\cite{ortiz2009data}, CMR\cite{landis2012computational}, NOMAD\cite{draxl2018nomad}, ICSD\cite{bergerhoff1983inorganic}, COD\cite{gravzulis2012crystallography}, NASA\cite{bole2014adaptation,hogge2015verification}, etc.
+The process is not only technically demanding but also costly and time consuming due to the complexities of laboratory synthesis and experimental validation.
+To solve these issues, researchers are trying to use fast-growing and high-demand AI\cite{pandey2023artificial} and ML\cite{sarker2021machine} techniques with the latest updated battery data repository such as Materials Project (MP)\cite{jain2013commentary}, OQMD\cite{kirklin2015open,saal2013materials}, AFlowLib\cite{curtarolo2012aflowlib}, ESP\cite{ortiz2009data}, CMR\cite{landis2012computational}, NOMAD\cite{draxl2018nomad}, ICSD\cite{bergerhoff1983inorganic}, COD\cite{gravzulis2012crystallography}, NASA\cite{bole2014adaptation,hogge2015verification}, etc.

-Machine learning (ML) has emerged as a powerful tool for screening potential materials (with applications in battery, catalysis, solar cell, etc) due to its ability to significantly accelerate the discovery process compared to traditional density functional theory (DFT) calculations\cite{taouti2025dft}.
-While DFT provides high-fidelity electronic structure insights and reliable predictions of material properties, it is still computationally expensive, especially for large-scale materials exploration\cite{nagai2020completing}.
-In contrast, ML models, once trained on high-quality DFT or experimental data, can predict key material properties with orders-of-magnitude greater efficiency, enabling rapid screening of vast chemical spaces\cite{taouti2025dft,yin2022deep}.
+Machine learning (ML) has emerged as a powerful tool for screening potential materials (with applications in battery, catalysis, solar cells, etc.) due to its ability to significantly accelerate the discovery process compared to traditional density functional theory (DFT) calculations\cite{taouti2025dft}.
+Although DFT provides high-fidelity electronic structure insights and reliable predictions of material properties, it is still computationally expensive, especially for large-scale materials exploration\cite{nagai2020completing}.
+In contrast, ML models, once trained on high-quality DFT or experimental data, can predict key material properties with orders of magnitude greater efficiency, allowing for the rapid screening of vast chemical spaces\cite{taouti2025dft,yin2022deep}.
 ML is particularly advantageous for identifying promising candidates early in the design process, reducing the need for exhaustive DFT calculations\cite{zuccarini2024material}.
-However, ML models rely heavily on the quality and diversity of their training data, and their predictions may lack the fundamental physical interpretability of first-principles methods like DFT\cite{chan2022application}.
-Despite this, integrating ML with DFT in a hybrid approach can enhance both accuracy and efficiency, leveraging DFT’s robustness while exploiting ML’s speed to optimize the search for high-performance battery materials.
+However, ML models are highly dependent on the quality and diversity of their training data, and their predictions may lack the fundamental physical interpretability of first-principles methods such as DFT\cite{chan2022application}.
+Despite this, integrating ML with DFT in a hybrid approach can enhance both accuracy and efficiency, utilizing the robustness of DFT while leveraging the speed of ML to optimize the search for high-performance battery materials.